ABC Organic Gardener Magazine latest issue magazine cover.

 It’s easy to turn edible pumpkin seeds into a tasty snack – you just need the right varieties and these tips from Linda Cockburn.

 Pepitas are a staple in our house.
-They’re delicious lightly toasted, salted and sprinkled on salads, thrown raw into homemade muesli, trail mixes, and in cakes and biscuits.
-They’re grown from varieties of pumpkins with hull-less seeds; the outer protective coat doesn’t develop, just the inner, green seed.
+Lightly toast and salt them for a delicious sprinkle on salads, or throw them raw into homemade muesli, trail mixes, cakes, and biscuits.
+These seeds come from varieties of pumpkins with hull-less seeds, where only the inner green seed develops without the outer protective coat.
 Growing them is easy and it’s not difficult to harvest enough to last a year.
-Grown up the side of a fence or trellis to reduce the space they take up in smaller gardens, these pumpkins are a great addition to the food grower’s garden.
+When grown up the side of a fence or trellis to reduce the space they take up in smaller gardens, these pumpkins become a great addition to the food grower’s garden.

 How to grow

 As with any other pumpkin, the hull-less variety are best grown about a metre apart on mounds of deep, rich compost and kept moist.
-Pumpkins don’t like having their roots disturbed so are best direct sown in the garden.
+Since pumpkins dislike having their roots disturbed, it’s best to direct sow them in the garden.
 Plant in spring but wait until the soil is warm and the risk of frost has passed.

 Sow three seeds in each mound.
 When the first true leaves appear, choose the strongest to grow and cut the remaining ones off at the base.